Nafwise/AnimusDJDecks/README.md

 Animus DJ Decks.

-A set of DJ decks forever on the internet because Wht /not!
+A set of DJ decks forever on the internet because Why not!